winitzki/scall/tutorial/programming_dhall.md

     ev.append x (ev.append y z) ≡ ev.append (ev.append x y) z
 ```

-Dhall's typechecker is able to validate the associativity law for the evidence value `semigroupBoolToBool` (but not for `semigroupNatural`):
+Dhall's typechecker is able to validate the associativity law for the evidence value `semigroupBoolToBool` (but not for `semigroupNatural` or `semigroupText`):

 ```dhall
 let _ = λ(x : Bool → Bool) → λ(y : Bool → Bool) → λ(z : Bool → Bool) →
   assert : semigroup_law (Bool → Bool) semigroupBoolToBool x y z
 ```
-A value of type `semigroup_law (Bool → Bool) semigroupBoolToBool` can be seen as a symbolic proof that the `Semigroup` typeclass instance for `Bool → Bool` satisfies the associativity law.
+A value of type `semigroup_law (Bool → Bool) semigroupBoolToBool` can be seen as a symbolic proof that the `Semigroup` typeclass evidence for `Bool → Bool` satisfies the associativity law.

 The typeclass laws are an essential part of the definition of a typeclass, because program correctness often implicitly depends on those laws.
-So, a more rigorous definition of "typeclass instance for `t`" is a _pair_ consisting of an evidence value `ev : P t` together with a value of the equality type `semigroup_law t ev`.
+So, a more rigorous definition of "typeclass instance for `t`" is a _pair_ consisting of an evidence value `ev : P t` together with a value of the equality type  for the required laws.

 This is not a simple pair of values, because the _type_ of the second value depends on the first _value_.
-This sort of type is called a **dependent pair**, and we will study it in the chapter "Church encodings for more complicated types".
+This sort of type is called a **dependent pair**, and we will study it in the chapter "Church encodings for more complicated types" below.

 Most programming languages do not support dependent pairs.
-Dhall can encode their type (see the chapter "Church encodings for more complicated types" below) but provides only quite limited ways of working with dependent pairs.
+Dhall can encode their type  but provides only quite limited ways of working with dependent pairs.

-For this reason, one usually makes the pragmatic decision to represent typeclass instances only via evidence values (of type `P t`) and omit the equality type evidence altogether, relying on the programmer to validate the laws (e.g., by writing a proof by hand).
+For this reason, one usually makes the pragmatic decision to represent typeclass instances only via evidence values (of type `P t`) and omit the equality type  altogether, relying on the programmer to validate the laws (e.g., by writing a proof by hand).

-Below we will construct evidence values and only occasionally try a symbolic validation of the laws.
+Below we will construct evidence values and only occasionally perform a symbolic validation of the laws.

 As Dhall does not support implicit arguments, all typeclass evidence values must be defined and passed to functions explicitly.

-Dhall's `assert` feature may be sometimes used to verify typeclass laws.

 To see how this works, let us implement some well-known typeclasses in Dhall.